sonamsamdupkhangsar/authorization/docs/04-signup-and-tenant-onboarding.md

 5. The host organization becomes the user's default organization.

 This is appropriate when the business issuer already exists and new users should join that business organization.

+## Demo Issuer Restrictions

+The demo issuer is intended for a shared public walkthrough, not self-service account creation.
+For `demo.openissuer.com`:

+- Public signup is disabled.
+- Forgot username is disabled.
+- Forgot password is disabled.
+- Email activation-link requests are disabled.
+- Account unlock requests are disabled.

+The seeded demo user is created through the authorization seed process and receives `OrgAdmin` for the demo organization.
+The password is supplied from deployment secrets, not through public signup.

 ## Business Issuer/Tenant Creation